UEFA Euro 2016: Opening ceremony

 An hour before the first match at the Stade de France on 10 June 2016, 20:00 CEST, the opening ceremony of the tournament was held.
 The ceremony featuring 600 dancers, 150 of which were involved in a traditional French dance before an uptempo version of "La Vie en rose" by French singer Édith Piaf was played.
 Following this, French DJ David Guetta took to the stage, he performed shortened versions of some of his hits before he was joined on stage by Swedish singer Zara Larsson to perform the official song of the tournament "This One's for You".

 The ceremony ended with a fly over from the Patrouille Acrobatique de France of the French Air Force, trailing the French blue, white, and red.
 The ceremony also featured a tribute to the victims of the November 2015 Paris attacks.
-Following the ceremony, the hosts France beat Romania 2-1 in the opening game of the tournament.
+Following the ceremony, the hosts France beat Romania 2–1 in the opening game of the tournament.

 Group stage

 UEFA announced the tournament schedule on 25 April 2014, which was confirmed on 12 December 2015, after the final draw.

 Group winners, runners-up, and the best four third-placed teams advanced to the Round of 16.

 All times are local, CEST (UTC+2).

+France beat Romania 2–1 in the 1st match of EURO 2016.

 Tiebreakers

-If two or more teams were equal on points on completion of the group matches, the following tie-breaking criteria would be applied:
+If two or more teams were equal on points on completion of the group matches, the following tie-breaking criteria were applied: